In many ways, it’s as enjoyable a place to work as it is to shop. Here are a few of the things I learned on my journey:

 6. You can go to the pharmacy as a non-member.

 If you live near Costco and want to pick up your prescriptions there, you can do so without buying an annual membership to the club.
 But don’t think you can pull a fast one on the employee checking membership cards at the entrance—you can’t check out at Costco without a membership in your name.
-Here’s everything you can do at Costco as a non-member.
+Next, check out what Costco looked like when it first opened.